Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 • ¾ teaspoon salt

-• ¾ cup water
+• 1 cup water

-• 1 tablespoon vinegar apple cider, or balsamic
+• 1 tablespoon vinegar apple cider or balsamic

 Other Ingredients

-• ½ cup basmati rice + 3 cups water and ½ teaspoon salt.
+• ½ cup basmati rice + 3 cups water and ½ teaspoon salt to cook them

 • 1 tablespoon extra virgin olive oil

-• 2 cloves garlic pressed or minced
+• 2 cloves garlic pressed or grated

 • 1 teaspoon paprika

-• 1 teaspoon coriander ground
+• 1 teaspoon coriander

-• ½ teaspoon cumin ground
+• ½ teaspoon cumin

 • ½ teaspoon cinnamon